-The aim of this site is to photograph the headstones in the cemetery and make them accessible to all.
-Deterioration and the effects of weathering are an inevitable part of the history of a headstone and, so for many, their inscriptions may well be unreadable.
-Many graves are well tended and this may well be reflected in any photograph of that headstone.
+Birkdale Cemetery is one of two municipal cemeteries in Southport.
+The cemetery is managed by Sefton Council.
+The aim of this site is to photograph the headstones in Birkdale Cemetery and make them accessible to all.
+Deterioration and the effects of weathering are an inevitable part of the history of a headstone.
+As a result for many headstones their inscriptions may well be unreadable.
+Since the cemetery has been used since the early 1900s, many of the earlier graves do not have headstones.
+Many of the graves are well tended and this may well be reflected in any photograph of that headstone.

 Monuments mark the final resting place of people whatever their origins and status.
 The materials, design, craftsmanship and inscriptions of these monuments are a rich and irreplaceable repository of information that connects us with previous generations and their history.
 They continue to be objects of respect but unfortunately, many monuments are also neglected.
 Deterioration and the effects of weathering are an inevitable part of the history of a monument.